Banks, News

 Inflation also leads to policies that ensure further inflation.
 For instance, as inflation ravages wage-earners’ purchasing power, political pressure builds for initiatives such as a “universal basic income” or a “living wage” – policies that themselves lead to higher inflation.

-What can you do to protect yourself from the banking crisis and the coming inflationary storm?
+What can you do to protect yourself from this financial crisis and the coming inflationary storm?

 But accumulating productive assets and gold won’t be enough.
 As inflation splinters societies, it’s also important to build personal resiliency.
 For instance, if you have extra storage space in your home, we endorse the strategy of stockpiling real goods.
 Stockpiling is also a powerful inflation hedge, making this strategy more relevant than ever as prices surge.

 Finally, as civilization breaks down, you’ll want to look at ways of “getting out of Dodge,” if necessary.
-The ultimate tool for doing so is a second citizenship and passport, or at least legal residence in another country.
+The ultimate tool for doing so is a second passport and citizenship, or at least legal residence in another country.

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.